 This post is made up of two sections.
 The first is an overview of the facts regarding the right-of-use (ROU) asset and operating leases under ASC 842, the new lease accounting standard.
 The second is a full example how to account for an operating lease under ASC 842.

 - What is an operating lease?

-- How has accounting for operating leases changed under ASC 842?
+- Accounting changes for operating leases under ASC 842?

-- For most leases, the right of use asset and lease liability will be equal upon lease commencement
+- Right of use asset and lease liability for lease commencement

-- What is lease liability and how do you calculate initial lease liability?
+- Lease liability: definition and how to calculate initial lease liability?